AKissMail/MIRAGEXR_AI_service-backend/readme.md

 ### Data Pipeline:

 - Processes and stores content from PDF, TXT, HTML, and CSV files in a database, making it accessible for RAG.
-- We extract the content of the document out of the provided fiel and dived them in to chunks with around 200 characters.
+- We extract the content of the document out of the provided file and divide them into chunks of around 200 characters.
-- Depending on the chooses RAG model embedded will be calculated and the document will add to the database.
+- Depending on the chosen RAG model, embeddings will be calculated, and the document will be added to the database.

-### # Project Databases Configuration
+### Project Databases Configuration

 In the project, two databases are utilized:

 1. **Django's Default Database**: This database is used to store information from documents and embedding for the FAISS and Jaccard RAG model.
-It leverages Django's out-of-the-box database management capabilities to handle data persistence and retrieval efficiently.
 2. **Chroma Framework Database**: For managing embeddings, an additional database generated by the Chroma framework is used.
 This specialized database is designed to optimize the storage and querying of embedding vectors, enhancing the project's performance in handling complex data operations providing a simular prominences as FAISS.